P-ule-P/Module_02_PUGPUL25129_fto2502-b_Group-B2_Pugisho-Pule_SDF01/README.md

 ## 🧾 My story

-I live in the northern Free State🏰, where I was born and raised👶🏽.
-In my younger years I found myself fond of **app creation**🈸 when I held my first smartphone📱🤳🏽.
-My fondness💌 drove me to discover CodeSpace🚀 where dreams become a reality🎊.
-Now I am learning with CodeSpace🚀, as you read I am busy burning the midnight oil🕯️going through **GitHub and version control** trying to perfect my skills🤹🏽‍♀️.
-In the coming days☀️ I will be going deeper into my course📖, learning how to code👨🏽‍💻, immersing🏊🏽‍♂️ myself in **HTML, CSS, and JavaScript** languages.
-One of my primary traits🤩 growing up was to try and fix everything🤖 even if it means finding a creative way to fix it out of conventional standards📐, and with that said I am looking forward to solving problems with coding👨🏽‍💻 and learning how to apply my knowledge to real-world problems.👨🏽‍🚀🚀
+I reside in the northern Free State🏰, where I was born and raised👶🏽.
+My interest💌 in app creation🈸 began with my first smartphone📱🤳🏽, which led me to discover CodeSpace🚀, a platform that turns ambitions into reality🎊.
+Currently☀️, I am focused on improving my skills🤹🏽‍♀️ through GitHub and version control.
+In the days ahead, I will dive🏊🏽‍♂️ deeper into coding👨🏽‍💻, particularly in HTML, CSS, and JavaScript🧩.
+I have always been driven🤩 to find creative solutions to challenges🤖, and I look forward to applying my coding knowledge to solve real-world problems.👨🏽‍🚀🚀

 ---

 ## 🛜💻 Tech Stack 🖥️⚙️

-**Working on:**
+**Developing Competencies on:**

 - ![Visual Studio Code](https://img.shields.io/badge/-Visual%20Studio%20Code-007ACC?style=flat&logo=visual-studio-code&logoColor=white)